ProjectPythia/pythia-foundations/appendix/glossary.md

 BinderHub
 : The underlying technology and infrastructure that powers {term}`Binder`.
 BinderHub deploys and manages the interactive computing environments for {term}`Jupyter Notebooks`, ensuring that users can access and share reproducible computational work.

+branch
+: A separate workspace to make and track changes without impacting other branches of the code {term}`repository`.

+bug
+: An error or flaw in software.

 checkout
 : A {term}`Git` command used to change branches.